apmoore1/NBADD/README.md

 ## Bivalent words
 Given that we know there is word over lap between dialects we want to assign less weight to these words in the attention mechanism.

-## To Do
-1. Add F1 Measure to the model metrics
-2. Add the code switching and bivalent bias to the attention models